Universal and Indivisible

-But all across the world, civil society is under pressure.
-In many countries, state authorities are taking more and more systematic measures, aimed to restrict the work of civil society.
+In many countries around the world, civil society is under pressure and human rights defenders are at risk.
 This also affects partners of Heinrich Böll Foundation and the foundation puts the topic of shrinking civic spaces on the political agenda in order to encounter the trend with a human rights-based approach.

 Democracy and Human Rights

 Democracy is not an automatic success.
 Democracy must be fought for, revitalized, and renewed.
 Throughout the world people are standing up for political, economic, and cultural rights.
 Many of these advocates of political freedom take great personal risks.
 Supporting democratic engagement worldwide is a core concern of the Heinrich Böll Foundation.
 Human rights, democracy, and ecology – this triad stands at the center of our international work.